Giuseppe Ginanni

-Count Giuseppe Zinanni or Ginanni (/it/; 7 November 1692 in Ravenna, Papal States – 23 October 1753 in Ravenna) was an Italian naturalist.
+Count Giuseppe Ginanni or Zinanni (/it/; 7 November 1692 in Ravenna, Papal States – 23 October 1753 in Ravenna) was an Italian naturalist.

 Biography

-Zinanni wrote the first book entirely devoted to the eggs and nests of birds Delle uova e dei nidi degli uccelli (Venice, 1737), illustrated with 34 black and white plates.
+Ginanni wrote the first book entirely devoted to the eggs and nests of birds Delle uova e dei nidi degli uccelli (Venice, 1737), illustrated with 34 black and white plates.
 Birds are divided into three groups: raptorial land birds (Uccelli terrestri rapaci), other land birds (Uccelli terrestri non rapaci), and waterbirds (Uccelli aquatici).
 Each oological plate illustrated from one to nine eggs representing 106 species altogether.
-The specimens illustrated are from Zinanni's own museum piccolo Museo di cose naturali.
+The specimens illustrated are from Ginanni's own museum piccolo Museo di cose naturali.
 He later published a book on snails and another on grasshoppers (Osservazioni giornali sopra le Cavallette. impr. cum libro ejus).